-Every year, the Restoration Ball brings the UVa community together to support the continued restoration of our beloved Rotunda and Academical Village.
-Come dance the night away to a live band, and when you get tired take a break to enjoy some free food and our photography.
-The Spring 2021 Ball is currently being planned and we look forward to sharing more information soon.
+Every year, the Restoration Ball brings the UVA community together to support the continued restoration of our beloved Rotunda and Academical Village.
+Come dance the night away to a live band, and when you get tired take a break to enjoy some free food, an open bar, and our photography.
+The Spring 2022 Ball is currently being planned and we look forward to sharing more information soon.

 A Symbol of the Restoration